We are a United States based nonprofit organization registered in Plano, TX under IRS section 501(c)(3) of the Internal Revenue Code.

 basic necessities.
 Food, water, daycare, and education are distributed by the

 SCA ministry center on a daily basis.
-Roughly 100 low-income widows/elders in
+Over 100 low-income widows/elders in

 the area surrounding SCA’s ministry provide homes for the orphans.